hadro/info654fa22/slides/class_10.md

 > "There was a time when people thought this was a real thing with immense value, which, once lost, was lost forever, and so they would go to incredible lengths to preserve it.
 People were weird back then."

 > <small>posted by escabeche at 15:08 on March 4, 2012</small>

 ---

+# Privacy

+## Takeaway

+Personal privacy is a complex topic, and people have very different feelings about it!

+In a consumer technology context, and especially in the information professions, the most important thing is to understand the **ramifications and implications** of the things you are working on --

+--

+especially when it comes to data collection and analysis.

+---